AN INTERPRETIVE CROSSROADS

 - lack of structure leading to repeated inefficiency

-- staying with old, inefficient systems rather than exploring better possibilities
+- staying with old systems rather than exploring better possibilities

 - expecting good results without designing for them